 Button tufting on the headboard adds to its classic look while still keeping things functional.
 It will help keep the generous padding in place over the years, which is a big plus if you’re someone who likes to curl up in bed with a good book every night before it’s lights-out.

-Best Upholstered: West Elm Andes Deco Upholstered Storage Bed
+West Elm Andes Deco Upholstered Storage Bed

 Upholstered storage beds can be tricky, but West Elm comes through with this stylish Deco-inspired option.
 Sleek and sophisticated, it gives you the coziness of an upholstered bed along with the convenience of extra storage.